rsummers11/MRISegmentator/README.md

 MRISegmentator is a research-grade segmentation tool currently under active development.
 Please let us know if you encounter any issues or have suggestions for improvements.

 ### References
-If you find our work is useful for your research, please consider citing
+If you find our work is useful for your research, please cite
 ```bib
 @article{zhuang2024mrisegmentator,
   title={MRISegmentator-Abdomen: A Fully Automated Multi-Organ and Structure Segmentation Tool for T1-weighted Abdominal MRI},